aspose-cells-cloud/aspose-cells-cloud-java/README.md

 Then manually install the following JARs:

-* target/aspose-cells-cloud-19.2.1.jar
+* target/aspose-cells-cloud-19.6.jar
 * target/lib/*.jar

 ## Getting Started

-Please follow the [installation](#installation) instruction and execute the following Java code:
+Please follow the instruction and execute the following Java code:

 ```java